shunjieee/tp/docs/UserGuide.md

 ## Known issues

 [back to top](#table-of-contents)
+1. Sample data sometimes does not clear if edited before a new contact is added.
+As such, we recommend that users add a new contact immediately upon first logging into Hi:Re before executing any other commands.
 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

 ***